The Membership in News Fund

 Membership Puzzle Project is a public research project studying how to optimize news for trust.
 It is collaboratively run by NYU and Dutch journalism platform De Correspondent and funded by Luminate, Democracy Fund, and the Knight Foundation.
 We research journalism organizations that are diversifying revenue and audience engagement practices.

 The Membership in News Fund will be administered by MPP.
 We’ll allocate funds to news organizations (including non-profit, for-profit, and cooperative news outlets) through a “request for proposal” process and will review proposals on a rolling basis.
-To learn more, please see our blog post here.
+To learn more about our work, please sign up for our newsletter.